Class number for pseudo-Anosovs: Surface groups and pseudo-Anosov automorphisms

 \begin{lemma} Let $G$ be the fundamental group of a closed orientable surface of genus $g\geq 2$.
 If $\phi$ and $\psi$ are automorphisms of $G$ in the same commensurated-conjugacy class, and if $\phi$ determines a pseudo-Anosov mapping class, then $\psi$ does as well. \end{lemma}

-\begin{proof} By Thurston's hyperbolization of mapping tori \cite{thurston-hypstr2}, the group $\Gamma_\phi$ is isomorphic to a lattice in $PSL_2\bbC$, hence it is word-hyperbolic.
+\begin{proof} By Thurston's hyperbolization of mapping tori { \cite[Section 5]{thurston-hypstr2} (see case (iii) of \cite[Theorem 0.1]{thurston-hypstr2}),} the group $\Gamma_\phi$ is isomorphic to a lattice in $\PSL_2\bbC$, hence it is word-hyperbolic.
 Therefore $\Gamma_\psi$ is as well, by the quasi-isometry induced by the commensuration.
 Hence $\psi$ determines a pseudo-Anosov mapping class. \end{proof}

-\begin{lemma} There are faithful representations $\rho_\phi$, $\rho_\psi$ of $\Gamma_\phi$ and $\Gamma_\psi$ into $PSL_2(\bbC)$, such that for all $h\in H, \rho_\psi(h) = \rho_\phi (\alpha(h)) $ and $\rho_\phi(t_\phi) = \rho_\psi(t_\psi)$.
+\begin{lemma} There are faithful representations $\rho_\phi$, $\rho_\psi$ of $\Gamma_\phi$ and $\Gamma_\psi$ into $\PSL_2(\bbC)$, such that for all $h\in H, \rho_\psi(h) = \rho_\phi (\alpha(h)) $ and $\rho_\phi(t_\phi) = \rho_\psi(t_\psi)$.

 Moreover, given $\rho_\phi$, the representation $\rho_\psi$ satisfying the above is unique. \end{lemma}